BertramCarlsen/bertramcarlsen.github.io/_posts/2025/2025-12-14-monitorsfour-write-up.md

 ![Hashcat Cracking](/img/MonitorsFour/HashcatCracking.png)

 **What is hashcat?**
-Hashcat is one of the world's fastest password cracking tool.
+Hashcat is one of the world's fastest password cracking tools.
 It uses your computer's GPU (graphics card) to test millions or billions of password guesses per second against hashed passwords.

 **How does password cracking work?**